 With over a decade of experience in litigation finance, James specializes in arranging bespoke funding solutions for high-value and complex commercial disputes.
-He has brokered financing arrangements in numerous jurisdictions and across a wide range of dispute types, including international arbitration (both commercial and investment treaty), group litigation, securities actions, competition and anti-trust, intellectual property and award enforcement.
+He has brokered financing arrangements in numerous jurisdictions and across a wide range of dispute types, including international arbitration (both commercial and investment treaty), group litigation, securities actions, competition and anti-trust, Qui Tam, intellectual property and award enforcement.

 James is regularly engaged by clients and law firms to advise on litigation funding matters.
 He has also designed and implemented numerous tailored insurance and funding portfolio facilities for law firms.

 James’ expert evidence on the commercial terms of a third party funding arrangement was accepted by the Tribunal in the Norscot Rig Management Pvt Limited v Essar Oilfields Services Limited case, in which the award in favour of Norscot included the cost of a litigation funding arrangement.
-The award was upheld by the English court in Essar Oilfields Services Limited v Norscot Rig Management PVT Limited EWHC 2361 (Comm).
+The award was upheld in Essar Oilfields Services Limited v Norscot Rig Management PVT Limited EWHC 2361 (Comm).

 Prior to joining TheJudge in 2008, James worked for an insurance company which was subsequently acquired by a major litigation funder, where he handled complex and large loss litigation claims.